 One of the main elements of the film is obviously the gory deaths, as the story resolves pretty much completely around the deaths of the various characters, and while the film does have a few memorable moments and kills.
 I was a little dissatisfied with the variety, as the majority of the characters seem to die simply from gunshots, rather than the film getting creative and making better use of the office location it’s set-in, perhaps by having characters use office/everyday equipment and supplies as improvised weapons.

-If all you’re searching for on your Saturday night is a bit of gory, comedic excitement with a few underlining themes mixed-in good measure.
-Then ‘The Belko Experiment’ happily delivers, as the film is an enjoyable thrill-ride with some quick-pacing and practical gore effects, regardless of some of its weak characters, CG visuals and relatively simplistic story.
-Although it may not appeal to all, for me, it’s a decent 7/10.
+So if all you’re searching for on your Saturday night is a bit of gory, comedic excitement with a few underlining themes mixed-in good measure.
+Then ‘The Belko Experiment’ happily delivers, as the film is an enjoyable thrill-ride with some quick-pacing and practical gore effects, regardless of some of its weak characters, CG effects and relatively simplistic story.
+Although it may not appeal to all, for me, I feel it’s a decent viewing experience.
+Final Rating: 7/10.